- Chart

 Goal

-To provide daily investment results (before fees and expenses) that correspond to the inverse (-1x) of the daily performance of the Dow Jones U.S. Real Estate Index.
+To provide investors with a return that is the inverse of the daily performance of the Dow Jones U.S. Real Estate Index.

 Investment Approach and Strategy

-Strategy: The fund employs a strategy of using derivatives, such as swap agreements, to achieve its inverse exposure to the Dow Jones U.S. Real Estate Index on a daily basis.
+Strategy: ETF ProShares Short Real Estate aims to achieve its investment objective by using derivatives, such as swap agreements and futures contracts, to gain inverse exposure to the Dow Jones U.S. Real Estate Index.

-Composition The ETF primarily holds financial instruments, such as swap agreements, to create its inverse exposure.
-It does not directly hold real estate assets.
+Composition The ETF primarily holds derivative instruments designed to achieve its inverse exposure.
+It does not directly hold stocks or bonds of real estate companies.

 Market Position